nhoening/StoSim/README.rst

 Running a simulation
 --------------------
 Place an experiment configuration and your simulation code in a folder of your choice (see basic example).
-Call ./experiment.py <path-to-your-experiment-folder>
+Call ./stosim.py --folder <path-to-your-experiment-folder>
+You can leave the --foler option away if stosim.conf is in the current directory.
-The results will be put in the "data" directory, in your folder (but if you like the plotting capabilities of nicessa you might never look there).
+The results will be put in the "data" directory, in your folder (but if you like the plotting capabilities of stosim you might never look there).

 Enjoy.